-You might be considering a career change for a number of reasons: you’re burnt out on your current career, you want to help people, your kids are grown and you’ve decided to return to school, or maybe you just want to make more money in a rewarding industry.
-A career in dentistry might be the right choice for you.
+You might be considering a career change for a number of reasons.
+You could be burnt out on your current career, want to help people, want to make more money in a rewarding industry, or decided to return to school after your kids grew up.
+A dental career might be the right choice for you.

 If you’re worried about changing careers later in life, remember it’s never too late.
 Many people are choosing to pursue different careers mid-life and never regret the decision.
 Here are a few dental career choices you have in front of you and some tips to help you succeed.